 Safe Construction Techniques

 Plains’ primary business involves the transportation and storage of crude oil and natural gas liquids.
-Greenhouse gas (GHG) compound concentrations in crude oil and natural gas liquids are very low.
+Greenhouse gas (GHG) compound concentrations in crude oil and natural gas liquids are very low and are therefore not considered to be a significant source of direct GHG emissions.
 The bulk of Plains’ potential GHG emissions are associated with our natural gas processing and storage assets.
-A small portion of our potential GHG emissions are associated with hydrocarbon combustion in engines such as truck engines, pump engines, generator engines and combustion-based emission control devices.
+A small portion of our potential GHG emissions are associated with hydrocarbon combustion in engines (truck engines, pump engines, generator engines and combustion-based emission control devices).
+Where possible, we try to avoid GHG emissions associated with combustion sources (such as pump and compressor engines and generators) through the use of electric motors—which source electricity from local utilities—as opposed to hydrocarbon-fueled engines.
+Greenhouse gas emissions from truck transport engines are minimized through a preventive maintenance program that ensures our trucks are properly tuned and maintained, including proper maintenance of exhaust and emission control systems.
 At the limited number of asset locations where GHG emissions meet reporting thresholds, Plains complies with the associated measuring and reporting requirements.

 Energy Consumption Management and Efficiencies

 Plains is committed to responsible energy use.
 Our dedicated Energy Management group tracks energy use across the company and identifies energy conservation or optimization opportunities.
 Energy reduction investments and initiatives that are overseen by the team include: